Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 ![Environment Details Page](/Images/central/env_gw_mgmt/environmentdetailspage2.png)

-(**Robert**, the following information through the Details information is outdated and missing Service Synchronization)

 * **Environment Information**: This section contains general information and any tags or attributes that are specific to the environment asset.
 Attributes in this context are key and value pairs used for extending functionality and integrations with third-party systems.
 * **Activity Dashboard**: Dashboard, which shows the aggregated values for how your environment assets are distributed and how many subscriptions exist across all of those assets:

     * Services: The total count of API services represented in the environment.
     * Catalog Items: The total count of published catalog items.
     * Subscriptions: The total count of subscribers to all the published Marketplace items.

 * **Services**: This section shows all API services that exist within the environment.
 It is sortable by title, logical name, and when the service was created or last modified.
 You can search by title, name, or tag.
 For each API service, it shows the number of versions, the user who last modified the API service, the Security and Design compliance validation scores, and when the API service was last modified.

 {{< alert title="Note" color="primary" >}}If enabled, Security and Design compliance validation scores are displayed for each of the API Service(s) in the Environment.
 See [Manage your compliance validation](/docs/manage_compliance/#default-grading-scores) for grading scores information.{{< /alert >}}